dj95/zjstatus/README.md

 > [!IMPORTANT]
 > In case you experience any crashes or issues, please in the first step try to clear the cache! (`$HOME/.cache/zellij/` for Linux, `$HOME/Library/Caches/org.Zellij-Contributors.Zellij/` on macOS)

-Sometimes, especially when updating zjstatus, it might come to caching issues, which can be resolved by clearing it.
+Sometimes, especially when updating plugins, it might come to caching issues, which can be resolved by clearing it.
 Please keep in mind, that it will also clear the cache for running sessions and revokes granted permissions for plugins.

 ## ❄️ Installation with nix flake

 Add this repository to your inputs and then with the following overlay to your packages.
 Then you are able to install and refer to it with `pkgs.zjstatus`.
-When templating the config file, you can use `${pkgs.zjstatus}/bin/zjstatus.wasm` as the path.
+When templating the config file, you can use `${pkgs.zjstatus}/bin/zjstatus.wasm` as the path. `${pkgs.zjstatus}/bin/zjframes.wasm` is also available in case you only want to use *zjframes*.

 ```nix
   inputs = {